 - Pay a reasonable annual fee.
-While some business credit cards (I’m looking at you, The Business Platinum® Card from American Express) charge huge annual fees (See Rates & Fees), this card’s $95 annual fee is easy to justify regardless of how much your business spends each year.
+While some business credit cards (I’m looking at you, The Business Platinum® Card from American Express) charge huge annual fees (See Rates & Fees), the Ink Business Preferred℠ Credit Card’s $95 annual fee is easy to justify regardless of how much your business spends each year.

 Ink Business Preferred℠ Credit Card: The Ideal Rewards Card Whether You Travel or Not